 Don’t Call them Trailer Trash

 The third book is one I didn’t think I would like at all.
-I had seen it on Amazon for a while but never bought it.
-The title and the description make the book unfriendly toward mobile homes, at least it did in my head.
+I had seen it on Amazon for a while but never bought it because the title and the description made the book seem to be unfriendly toward mobile homes, at least it did to me.
 Plus, the cover of the book doesn’t even have real mobile homes on it.
 I can’t help but wonder why they chose the image as the cover of their book.

-The front cover shows a European theatrical set for an outdoor playhouse.
-European caravans sit atop steel tub framing.
-The title is Don’t Call Them Trailer Trash, The Illustrated Mobile Home Story.
+The front cover is a picture of a set for an outdoor play in Europe.
+The title Don’t Call Them Trailer Trash, The Illustrated Mobile Home Story.
 It’s actually a very good book with a ton of neat information and photos about the history of mobile homes.
 If this had a different front cover and perhaps titled ‘The Illustrated Mobile Home Story; Don’t Call Them Trailer Trash” it would work better, at least for me.
 I really don’t understand that front cover image at all.
 Still, if you love vintage mobile homes this book should be in your collection.
-P

 Have you found any vintage mobile home postcards?
 We’d love to see them!
 You can link to them in the comments below or visit our Mobile Home Living: Remodels and Repairs Facebook Group and post them there.
 There are almost 3,000 members and we all love and appreciate mobile and manufactured homes.